frhumphries/stedwardwebsite/content/pages/live.md

 **At this time, all Catholics in the Diocese of Alexandria are still not obligated to attend Sunday Mass on the order of the Archbishop.
 Our new Bishop, +Robert Marshall has confirmed this order and will lift the order at a date to be determined.**

-Beginning May 4th:
+Beginning May 16th:

-- All Masses will be offered in the "Ordinary Form" (English, Modern form) except where otherwise indicated.
-- No more than ten people in total (including the priest) may attend any service or gathering.
+- No more than fifty people in total may attend any service or gathering.
-- Holy Communion is available only under the single species of the Sacred Host.
 - All are asked and expected to observe the precepts of "social distancing."
 Masks and gloves are welcome and recommended, but not required.
-- All daily Masses will be open to the public on a first-come-first-served basis.
-If you arrive and nine others are present, you won't be able to come in.
-- Sunday morning Masses will be available for live-stream only until Louisiana enters Phase I of quarantine relief.
-At that time, the Saturday evening Mass will be restored and both Sunday Masses will be available to the public with "Social Distancing", etc. Until that time, Fr.
-Ryan will provide several brief Communion Services throughout Sunday Morning to allow for as many as would like to come and receive Holy Communion.
-Contant Anne Keene for reservations.
-- Fr.
-Ryan is available and happy to bring Holy Communion to you in your home.

-Fr.
-Ryan has been working in cooperation with [CatholicUnderground.com](http://www.CatholicUnderground.com) to provide broad opportunities to assist at Mass over the internet and he will continue to do so until such time as a full Mass schedule can be re-established.
+- Holy Communion is available only under the single species of the Sacred Host.

 Further information from Archbishop Aymond regarding the re-opening of Public Masses is available at [DioceseAlex.org](http://www.diocesealex.org).

 ## Schedule

-- Friday May 8
-  - 9:15a Holy Mass
-  - 12:00p DriveThru Confessions
-  - 3:00p Holy Hour with the Chaplet of Divine Mercy, Rosary & Evening Prayer
-- Saturday May 9
-  - 9:15a Holy Mass

---

-- Sunday May 10
-  - 8:15a Holy Mass (Traditional Latin Form)
-  - 9:15a Holy Mass
-  - 10a, 10:30a, 11a Communion Services
-- Monday May 11
-  - 9:15a Holy Mass
-  - 12:00p DriveThru Confessions
 - Tuesday May 12
   - 9:15a Holy Mass
   - 11:00a COVID-Catechism
 - Wednesday May 13
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
+  - 8:30a _Fr Chris Decker's Mass from Livonia_ (on [Youtube](https://www.youtube.com/catholicunderground))
   - 9:15a Holy Mass (Traditional Latin Form) - Our Lady of Fatima
 - Thursday May 14
   - 9:15a Holy Mass